MarcusPFF/tdd-calculator/README.md

 # TDD Calculator

 This is a simple calculator program built using Java and Test-Driven Development (TDD).
-It supports basic arithmetic operations and has been tested using JUnit 5.
+It uses JUNIT 5 to verify the results.
+Try it out!

 ## Features